ProGNOMmers/ruby-rails-documentation/README.md

 I used some customized versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentation) and [Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentation).

-If you want to generate the documentation by yourself you can follow the procedure below (prerequisites: curl, tar, git, ruby 2.0):
+If you want to generate the documentation by yourself you can follow the procedure below (prerequisites: curl, tar, git, ruby):

 ```sh
 mkdir ~/ruby-rails-documentation